JonathanC13/TugOfWar/README.md

 ## End Remark

-    The project went very well, thank you to my project and lab partner Anthony Nauth.
+The project went very well, thank you to my project and lab partner Anthony Nauth for a great course.

-    Sincerly,
+Sincerely,
   Jonathan